pognibenepalo/lama/README.md

 Note
 --

 For `frontend` to fully functional, you need to run `backend` in the background

+Demo
+--

 ![](demo.gif)